chrisdonahue/ilm/README.md

 python acl20_repro_train.py stories ilm | bash
 ```

-Each experiment will take 1-2 days on a GPU and perform early stopping automatically.
+Each experiment will take 1-2 days on a GPU, and early stopping is performed automatically.
 Note that the resultant model may differ slightly from the models we evaluated in our paper; our paper experiments were sometimes paused and re-started during training which affected the ordering of training data.

 ### Evaluation